Null logo

 What exactly is Lens?

-What is included in the AIR?
+What is included in the record?

 Is Lens deterministic?